huabin/huabin/HowTo.md

 ### How to

+- Create a repository with the same name as your github username.
+E.g. my GitHub username is `huabin`, and the repository name must be `huabin`.

-- Create a file in `.github/workflows` and name it, E.g. `snake.yml`
+- Create a file in `.github/workflows` in repository and name it, E.g. `snake.yml`

 - Put following code into the file